Commemorative Naming Policy for Municipal Parks, Streets and Facilities

 - Ottawa Public Library Board Chair (or designate) if required

 In the event that a park or facility crosses ward boundaries and is located in more than one ward, all affected ward Councillors shall be considered part of the CNC.
-Furthermore, in instances where the proposal is of a “City-wide” nature or significance, the City Clerk and Solicitor may recommend that a chair (or designate) of a standing committee or board be invited to participate on the CNC.
+Furthermore, in instances where the proposal is of a “City-wide” nature or significance, the General Manager, Recreation, Cultural and Facility Services may recommend that a chair (or designate) of a standing committee or board be invited to participate on the CNC.

 In instances where multiple names have been submitted for a single street, park or facility, the CNC may select one or more proposal(s) to move forward.